JaSt17/STARGEN/README.md

-# Temporal Mapping of Genetic Barriers (TMGB)
+# STARGEN (Spatio-Temporal Analysis and Reconstruction of GENetic Barriers)

 ## Overview

-TMGB is a novel bioinformatics tool designed to visualize genetic distances between ancient DNA samples across different time periods and geographic locations.
-By integrating spatial and temporal dimensions, TMGB provides insights into genetic barriers, migration routes, and isolated populations, thereby contributing to the understanding of human population dynamics and historical gene flow.
+STARGEN is a novel bioinformatics tool designed to visualize genetic distances between ancient DNA samples across different time periods and geographic locations.
+By integrating spatial and temporal dimensions, STARGEN provides insights into genetic barriers, migration routes, and isolated populations, thereby contributing to the understanding of human population dynamics and historical gene flow.

 ## Prerequisites